 If a truck driver makes a mistake, breaks the law, or acts carelessly behind the wheel, it can have devastating effects.
 If their negligence led to an accident that caused your injuries, you may have the right to file a claim for compensation.
 However, keep in mind that it is not always the truck driver responsible for your damages.

 One strategy our legal team might suggest is pursuing the trucking company.
-Trucking companies carry more extensive insurance policies than individual drivers, which means you may be able to get more compensation in an insurance claim against them.
-Our legal team can help you fight against the trucking company’s legal team and build a case that establishes how their negligence contributed to the accident.
+The trucking company will likely have more insurance than an individual driver, which means you may be able to get more compensation in an insurance claim against it.
+Our legal team can help you fight against the trucking company’s legal team and build a case that establishes how its negligence contributed to the accident.

-A legal concept known as vicarious liability says the truck driver’s employer may be held liable for any injuries their employee causes while on the job.
-Trucking companies can also be held liable if:
+A legal concept known as vicarious liability says the truck driver’s employer may be held liable for any injuries its employee causes while on the job.
+A trucking company can also be held liable if:

-- They did not complete background checks on their drivers.
+- It did not complete background checks on its drivers.

-- They allowed drivers to get back on the road after failing their drug tests.
+- It allowed drivers to get back on the road after failing their drug tests.

-- They encouraged or forced drivers to falsify hours of service logs.
+- It encouraged or forced drivers to falsify hours of service logs.